-This statistic shows the global market share held by Samsung in the smartphone market from the second quarter of 2009 to the first quarter of 2017.
-In the first quarter of 2017, Samsung had a global smartphone market share of 22.8 percent.
+This statistic shows the global market share held by Samsung in the smartphone market from the second quarter of 2009 to the second quarter of 2017.
+In the second quarter of 2017, Samsung had a global smartphone market share of 23.3 percent.

 Samsung’s smartphone market share – additional information

 The smartphone market has drastically changed since 2009.
 Nokia used to lead the industry with almost 50 percent of the smartphone market share in 2007, but the company’s market presence dropped to nearly three percent in 2013.
 RIM was the second largest smartphone vendor in the world at one point, but also lost almost its entire market share, dropping to 0.3 percent by the third quarter of 2015.
 Only Apple and Samsung have remained amongst the top five smartphone vendors in the world since 2009.
 Samsung’s Galaxy, first released in 2009, is their main line of smartphone products, while Apple heavily invests on the iPhone, the company’s primary source of revenue.